-Our top-rated pick is the Anolon Nouvelle Stainless Steel Cookware Pots and Pans 10-Piece Set, thanks to its superior performance, selection of pieces, and gorgeous aesthetic.
-For a more budget-friendly option, our choice is the T-Fal C515SC Professional Nonstick Cookware Set, which offers a great assortment of pots and pans at a price that won't break the bank.
+Our top-rated pick is the Cuisinart Multiclad Pro Stainless Steel 12-Piece Cookware Set, thanks to its excellent performance, selection of pieces, and great value.
+For a more budget-friendly option, our choice is the T-Fal C515SC Professional Nonstick Cookware Set (available here), which offers a wonderful assortment of pots and pans at a price that won't break the bank.

 What To Look for in Induction-Friendly Cookware